sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 4. In the **Add Filter Fields** popup:

     - Select the **status_code** and **urgency_code** checkboxes in the **Filter Field** dropdown menu.
     - Choose **Add**.
-Your application will be updated to show the new filters.
+Your application is updated to show the new filters.

     <!-- border; size:540px --> ![New Filters Added](./ls5.png)

-    > This is how you define which properties are exposed as search fields in the header bar above the list.
+    > This way you define which properties are exposed as search fields in the header bar above the list.

 #### Edit filter fields

 The filter labels are text strings.
-It's a good idea to update them so they are compliant with internationalization standards (i18n).
+It's a good idea to update them so they're compliant with internationalization standards (i18n).

 1. Change the **urgency_code** filter label.
 In the **Label** field, change the value to **Urgency**.
 Press <kbd>Enter</kbd> to confirm the change.